mungadunga/lipsum/README.md

 export default HarryPotter;
 ```

-Finally, go to src/assets/library.ts and import your `HarryPotter` object.
-Finally, add it in the LIBRARY array and you're done!
+Finally, go to src/assets/data.ts and import your `HarryPotter` object.
+Finally, add it in the DATA array and you're done!

 <br>